Given the changing nature of the COVID-19 pandemic, we may need to adapt how we communicate.

 If you see something cool or interesting that is related to class, like you find some new tool or see a particularly cool visualization… Make a public posting on Piazza

 If you want feedback on your work before it is due, or more info on the feedback we give you afterwards… Make a private message to the course staff on Piazza.

 Do not reply in Canvas grading comments!
 Canvas grading comments are a way for us to give you feedback.
 If you post a reply to your feedback, we may not see it.

-Do not send the course staff an Email when Piazza is more appropriate.
-Prefer Piazza to email - you are more likely to get a faster response since many of us check it, and if one of us sees it, we can alert the other (if it needs them).
+Do not send the Professor or TA an Email when Piazza is more appropriate.
+Prefer Piazza to email - you are more likely to get a faster response since both the TA and instructor check it, and if one of us sees it, we can alert the other (if it needs them).
 Email responses may be delayed, and may also say “please ask on Piazza”.

 Do not send a private Piazza message for something of interest of the class.
 If you need a clarification, someone else might be asking the same question.
 First check to see if someone else already asked on Piazza.
 Then post it as a public question, so everyone can see our response.
 If we don’t think your post is appropriate for the whole class, we can make it private before we respond.
 However, if you send us a private post, we will not make it public (we might respond to you and ask that you make the post public, which will add a delay).

 Do not use Canvas direct messages to communicate with the course staff.
 Prefer Piazza, or even email.
 Things in Canvas direct messages often get missed.